*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

-The coil gauge and count can help you determine the quality of hybrid or innerspring options.
+The coil gauge and count are something that can help you determine the quality of hybrid or innerspring options.
 However, let’s what’s the difference between gauge and count:

-- Gauge – it measures the thickness of the coils.
-The lower the number, the thicker the coil is.
-An ideal thickness should be between 12 and 15.
+- Gauge – it measures the coil thickness.
+When the number is lower, the coil is thicker.
+An ideal thickness is typically between 12 and 15.

-- Count – this indicates the number of coils in the bed, firmness, and support.
+- Count – this indicates how many coils are in the bed, firmness, and support.
 Hybrid and innerspring mattresses need to have at least 300 coils or more.

-Commonly known as the traditional choice, innerspring beds are assembled of steel spring coils, which are added for support.
+Commonly identified as a traditional choice, innerspring beds are assembled with spring coils made of steel, which are added for support.
 There are a couple of mechanisms manufacturers use to construct these types of mattresses.
 They can be stand-alone, interlocked, or individually wrapped.

-The majority of coil beds feature a comfort layer made of cotton or foam, which shape according to your body and soften the impact of innerspring.
-Even though coils offer a full-body support, they can create pressure points and the thin foam layer might not be enough for some sleepers.
+The majority of coil beds feature comfort layers that are made of cotton or foam, which shape according to your body and soften the impact of innerspring.
+Even though coils offer a full-body support, they can create what’s known as “pressure points” and the thin foam layer might not be enough for some sleepers.

 However, you can always add a topper for additional comfort.